 (Image Copyright © AIRBUS Defence & Space)

-Compared to its predecessors, SPOT-5 satellite offered greatly enhanced capabilities, which provided additional cost-effective imaging solutions.
+Compared to its predecessors, the SPOT-5 satellite offered greatly enhanced capabilities, which provided additional cost-effective imaging solutions.
 The coverage offered by SPOT-5 was a key asset for applications such as medium-scale mapping (at 1:25 000 and 1:10 000 locally), urban and rural planning, oil and gas exploration, and natural disaster management.
-SPOT-5's other key feature was the unprecedented acquisition capability of the on-board HRS stereo viewing instrument, which could cover vast areas in a single pass.
+SPOT-5's other key feature was the unprecedented acquisition capability of the onboard HRS stereo viewing instrument, which could cover vast areas in a single pass.
 Stereo satellite imagery is vital for applications that call for 3D terrain modeling and computer environments, such as flight simulator databases, pipeline corridors, and mobile phone network planning.

 San Francisco, California